Best walks to banish the Winter Blues: Brecon Beacons, Cambrian Mountains & Carmarthenshire Coast Path

 Time: At least an hour to walk to and from Morfa Bychan depending on your fitness and time spent admiring the view.

-Parking is at Pendine on the seafront where the new Pendine Museum of Speed is well underway.
+Parking is at Pendine on the seafront where the new Pendine Museum of Speed is now open.

 Postcode SA33 4NY